Sand Tracks 2019

 Left; Barkly Drifters, picture by William Thomson.
-Right; Mambali Band, picture by Duane Preston.
+Right; Mambali, picture by Duane Preston.

 11 years ago, in a remote coastal community on the edge of the Gulf Of Carpentaria, the musicians of Mambali first played together, that same year Sand Tracks began touring renowned Aboriginal musicians across state borders in the central desert, and this year the two will finally join together.

 Sand Tracks, coordinated by Country Arts WA, profiles and develops Aboriginal artists, connects and engages remote audiences and builds community capacity – partnering a huge headline act with an emerging young band for live performances, music and culture workshops.

 This year Sand Tracks brings you Mambali and the rapidly rising Barkly Drifters for a mix of fresh desert sounds.